Raymond.CC Blog

 Math Warehouse Chart and Graph Makers

 The charts at Math Warehouse are pretty basic and the selection of types is small compared to some others, but might be enough if you want a simple bar, pie or scatter chart.
-The process guides you through a series of steps to configure how the chart will look and what data needs to be included into it.
+The process guides you through a series of steps to configure how everything will look and what data needs to be included into it.
 Eventually the button will show to render the chart and then you can simply click on it to save the image to your computer.
 One major drawback is you cannot go back and edit the chart if something needs tweaking, the whole process will start over which can get frustrating especially if you mistype a single value or label.

 Visit Math Warehouse Chart and Graph Makers